‘Bold And The Beautiful’ Recap For Wed. August 8: Bill Doesn’t Want To Lose Liam, Ridge Questions Steffy

 Bold and the Beautiful recap for Wednesday, August 8 features Ridge (Thorsten Kaye) who talked to Steffy (Jacqueline MacInnes Wood) about the recent decisions that she made.
 He is proud that she took the initiative and made some courageous decisions.
 However, he is also worried about his daughter, and whether she is really ready to end things with Liam (Scott Clifton).
 She reassured him that she is putting Kelly first and that she wants to be the best role model for her daughter.
 The talk turned to the shares that Bill (Don Diamont) gave her.
 Ridge knows that Bill has a reputation for manipulating people and wonders if he has a hold on Steffy through the shares.
 Steffy put Ridge’s mind at ease when she told him that Bill gave her the shares with no strings attached.
 Ridge is very pleased to hear the news.

 Hope (Annika Noelle) told her colleagues that she would be marrying Liam again and they all are happy for her.
 Thorne (Ingo Rademacher) told her that Zoe (Kiara Barnes) would be back as a model on Steffy’s lingerie line.
 Just then Xander gets a call from Zoe who tells him that their cat, Harry, was at the animal hospital.
 He was barely breathing so Xander immediately left to be with him.
 Later, Emma wanted to know where Xander was and they filled her in that he never returned after he got a call from Zoe.
-Emma reminded them about what Zoe had done, but they maintained that she deserved a second chance.
+Emma reminded them of what Zoe had done, but they maintained that she deserved a second chance.

 Ridge expresses his pride in Steffy for taking control of her own destiny.
 WATCH FULL EPISODE: https://t.co/sWyZJuKWcx #BoldandBeautiful pic.twitter.com/2l4YvySh7t